 The study was conducted in Tharaka South Sub-County which is situated in the lower parts of Tharaka Nithi County, Kenya.
 Tharaka South Sub County was chosen because it is among the ASAL areas in the country which experience chronic food insecurity and therefore the results of the study was generalized to ASAL areas in Kenya.
-Borrowing from Kombo [17] the research design adopted for this study was descriptive survey because it allowed studying phenomena that do not allow for manipulation of variables.
+Borrowing from Kombo [17] the research design adopted for this study descriptive survey because it allowed studying phenomena that do not allow for manipulation of variables.
 The study was exploratory and can be appropriately executed through a descriptive survey.
-The studv targeted donor funded food security projects in Tharaka South Sub County which their project cycle has ended.
-These projects included Njaa Marufuku, National Agriculture Sector Extension Policy, Food for Asset and Mount Kenya East Pilot Natural Resource Proiect for Management (MKEPP).
+The study targeted donor funded food security projects in Tharaka South Sub County which their project cycle has ended.
+These projects included Njaa Marufuku, National Agriculture Sector Extension Policy, Food for Asset and Mount Kenya East Pilot Project for Natural Resource Management (MKEPP).
 The study targeted 400 community project beneficiaries, Social Development Officer in the Sub County, project officers and opinion leaders in the Sub County.
-The determination of the sample size was done as in Kreicie [18].
+The determination of the sample size was done as in Krejcie [18].
 In this study a target population of 454 persons required an optimum sample size of 238 respondents.
-The study used both simple random and purposive sampling methods.
-Once а sampling frame was available, each person in the population was assigned а number.
-The questionnaires were used as the main research instruments.
+The study used both simple random and purposive methods.
+Once sampling sampling frame was available, each person in the population was assigned а number. questionnaires were used as the main research instruments.
 Questionnaires were used to solicit information from the Donors, Project Officers, and community member s and opinion leaders while the interview schedule was used to collect data from the project beneficiaries.
-Questionnaires contained both closed ended and open-ended questions.
-Most questionnaires were of the five-point likert rating scale of the range (1-5 for example 1-strongly agree, 2 - agree 3undecided, disagree; 5-strongly was analyzed disagree).
-Data usina both descriptive and inferential statistics.
+Questionnaires contained closed ended and open-ended questions.
+Most questionnaires were of the five-point likert rating scale of the range (1-5 for example 1-strongly agree, 2 - agree 3undecided, disagree; 5-strongly disagree).
+Data was analyzed using both descriptive inferential statistics.
 The preference for questionnaire for use was based on the fact that respondents were able to complete them without help, anonymously, and it was cheaper and quicker than other methods while reaching out to larger sample.
 Data was analyzed descriptively using, frequencies and percentages to describe the basic characteristics of the data.
 Inferential data analysis was done using the Correlation Coefficient and multiple linear regressions.
 Open ended questions were analyzed qualitatively, and the results presented in APA Tables.